-- 5(9) A Member Firm shall not avoid liability to investigation and disciplinary proceedings under this Scheme by reason of having established and operated appropriate working practices and procedures, if its conduct (by reason of the conduct of any partner, member, director, consultant, agent or employee acting with actual or ostensible authority) may constitute Misconduct. - 5(10) If a Participant ceases to be a Participant at a time when any investigation or proceedings under this Scheme are proceeding against one of their Members or Member Firms, then for the purpose of the application of the provisions of this Scheme to that investigation or proceedings (to its conclusion, up to and including any appeal and the enforcement of any order of a Tribunal), the former Participant shall be regarded and treated for the purposes of this Scheme as if it remained a Participant.
+- 5(5) A Member shall only be liable to investigation and/or disciplinary proceedings under this Scheme if he is, when a Formal Complaint is delivered to the Conduct Committee under paragraph 7(11), or was, at the time of any alleged Misconduct:- - (i) a citizen or subject of the United Kingdom; or - (ii) working in the United Kingdom; or - (iii) working in or involved in providing services to a UK-connected company or UK-connected business. - 5(6) A Member will be liable to investigation and disciplinary proceedings under this Scheme: - (i) regardless of whether the alleged Misconduct took place before or after the Effective Date; and - (ii) regardless of whether he was a Member at the time of the alleged Misconduct. - 5(7) A Former Member will be liable to investigation and disciplinary proceedings under this Scheme as if he were a Member. - 5(8) If a Participant ceases to be a Participant at a time when any investigation or proceedings under this Scheme are proceeding against one of their Members, then for the purpose of the application of the provisions of this Scheme to that investigation or proceedings (to its conclusion, up to and including any appeal and the enforcement of any order of a Tribunal), the former Participant shall be regarded and treated for the purposes of this Scheme as if it remained a Participant.